The area is a good enough metric: Introduction

 \subsection{Acknowledgements}

 We are very grateful to the Mathematisches Forschungsinstitut Oberwolfach for providing a stimulating atmosphere and would like to thank Matt Bainbridge, Dawei Chen, Quentin Gendron, Sam Grushevsky, {Duc-Manh Nguyen} and Adrien Sauvaget for inspiring discussions.
+We thank an anonymous referee for valuable comments and corrections.